haiyufirefish/CPP_Knowledges/CPP_Thread/condition_variable_any_and_notify_all.md

 Whereas std::condition_variable works only on std::unique_lock<std::mutex>,
 condition_variable_any can operate on any lock that meets the BasicLockable requirements.

--If the lock is std::unique_lock, std::condition_variable may provide better performance.
+- If the lock is std::unique_lock, std::condition_variable may provide better performance.
 - condition_variable_any **cannot combine with lock_guard**, as lock_guard doesn't  have lock() function
 ```
 	// false code